 “Frank tells me this was all his idea, like a present to get the Tarzan and Sambo shit out of here for me.
 For you.”
 He nodded, smiled, lifted a glass to someone.
 “Looks like it cost too much.
 Tell me what you hear.”

-“Savannah brought it to him.
+“Savannah brought it to him with a bow on it, down to the kid playing piano.
 Frankie called me last night, asked what we’d like to see in here.”

 “We?
 You and Frank and that mouthy whore did this?”

-“Careful, she’s a friend and ten minutes in Frankie was ready to adopt him.
+“Careful, she’s a friend.
 And we did it on the cheap.
 Frankie got the chairs I wanted out of the old Montrose, had a crew steaming them all night.
 Savannah and I found the cut glass vases and ashtrays in a box in the poker room and I ordered the flowers.”

 “You shouldn’t be friends with or be seen running around town with that whore thinks her shit doesn’t stink.
 Keep it up with her and I’ll see she has to move.”